juhoinkinen/Annif-wiki/Getting-started.md

 Once you have one project/backend working you can start adding more projects and trying out more backends.
 See [[Project configuration]] for more information.

 For production use you should try [[Running as a WSGI service]].

+Also check out the [[Annif-users mailing list/forum | https://groups.google.com/forum/#!forum/annif-users]] and feel free to join the discussion or ask questions!